michalliu/task.js/README.md

     the task object itself

-6. **finish(fn)**
+6. **interrupt(fn)**

-    set callback function when task is finish. generally same with _done_. the difference is when the task is protected, and encounter assertion fail, the _done_ callback will never be called, and the _finish_ callback is called. remember, when task is done, it always finished.
+    set callback function when task is interrupted. when the task is protected and there is assertion fail, the task will be interrupted.

     **params:**